-As a cybersecurity expert and researcher, Sam Jadali’s dedication and passion in the security space has been alive and well before the term cloud was born.
-He has spent the last 20 years in the hosting industry, and he founded Host Duplex 9 years ago.
+As a cybersecurity expert and researcher, Sam Jadali’s dedication and passion in the security space has been alive and well before the cloud.
+He has spent the last 20+ years in the hosting industry, and he founded Host Duplex 9 years ago.
 His passion for security started in 2003 after his server was breached by a hacker who later helped patch his server.

-Sam’s research has been featured in The Washington Post, Ars Technica, Forbes, TechCrunch, WIRED, Consumer Reports, PC Magazine, and dozens of other media outlets.
+Sam’s research has been featured on the front page of the The Washington Post and Ars Technica.
+His work has also been featured in Forbes, TechCrunch, WIRED, Consumer Reports, PC Magazine, and dozens of other media outlets.
 He provides expert opinions on data privacy issues including recently on Al Jazeera.

 Sam’s clients include some of the most visited sites on the internet including MacRumors.com.
 He quickly realized that client education is vital not only for his success but for their success.
 With his in-depth knowledge of security and compliance regulations, he continually educates his clients on how to be preemptive with security.